Lindelani21/Lindelani21/README.md

 <h1 align="center">Hi 👋, I'm Lindelani Lethabo</h1>
-<h3 align="center">I am a backend developer, who does frontend projects once in a while</h3>
+<h3 align="center">I'm a backend developer, who does frontend projects once in a while</h3>
 <h3 align="center">My expertise lies in web and mobile app development, database creation and management, and threat & risk analysis.</h3>

 - 💻 I love coding in C# & Java, working with Xamarin for mobile apps, and creating seamless user experiences.
 I've also dabbled in front end web technologies and database design.